terencefan/LobotomyAutomation/README.md

 ## Features

+1. **Angela will diss you when you made a wrong decision that will result in agents die or creatures escape.**
 1. Press `Shift + click` to repeat the work.
 2. Press `Ctrl + click` to repeat the work until the agent gets the EGO gift.
 3. Press `Alt + click` to repeat the work until the agent gets max EXP of that work type.